vxpm/cubenotes/src/introduction.md

 > the gamecube is scarce and it's not uncommon for it to be wrong.
 >
 > These notes are mostly just me trying to share what I've learned and found while developing my own
 > GameCube emulator.
-If my understanding is wrong, sorry!
->
-> If you find something wrong or missing, please [open an issue](https://github.com/vxpm/cubenotes/issues/new)
+If something is wrong (or missing), sorry!
+Consider [opening an issue](https://github.com/vxpm/cubenotes/issues/new)
-> or create a pull request.
+> or creating a pull request in that case.
 Help cubenotes become better!

-## Conventions
+## General Conventions

 - Least significant bit is 0 (unlike PowerPC manuals where the _most significant_ bit is 0)
 - Ranges of values follow Rust's syntax, i.e. `a..b` is a range from a (inclusive) to b (exclusive)